DanLavine/willow/README.md

 1. can ack a queue item

 ## TODO
+1. cleanup types for queue items.
+Should just change to string for key to make things easier rather than generic?
+Or move key types around to models so I don't need to convert them
 1. when a queue item fails, it goes to the the dead-letter-queue
 1. add a retry ablity for queue items
 1. add a "timeout" ability for queue items